zephyrproject-rtos/zephyr/doc/reference/kbuild_makefiles.rst

 .. note::

-   The same applies for assembly files with .s extension.
+   The same method applies for assembly files with .s extension.

-The source files can be conditionally added using Kconfig variables.
+Source files can be added conditionally using configuration options.
-For example, if the symbol :literal:`CONFIG_VAR` is set and this implies that a source file must be added in the compilation process, then the following line adds the source code conditionally:
+For example, if the option :option:`CONFIG_VAR` is set and it implies that a source file must be added in the compilation process, then the following line adds the source code conditionally: